sequenceiq/slider/src/site/markdown/manpage.md

 The `--wait` argument can specify a time in seconds to wait for the cluster to be frozen.

-The `--force` flag causes the HoyaAM to be bypassed, and YARN asked directly to terminate the application.
+The `--force` flag causes the SliderAM to be bypassed, and YARN asked directly to terminate the application.
 This will freeze a cluster that has hung or is otherwise not responding.